Disabilities in the Workplace: An Introduction to State and Federal Laws

 - An employee with a lifting restriction might need to delegate that function if it is not essential to the job.
 An employee with anxiety disorder might ask that someone else moderate a monthly meeting, where running the meeting is not an essential job duty.

-- An employee with post-traumatic stress disorder or another disability interfering with concentration or learning may need additional or specialized training to master the job.
+- An employee with post-traumatic stress disorder or another disability interfering with concentration or learning might need additional or specialized training to master the job.

 - Modified supervision